 A cold wind from the south that follows the brickfielder.

 A strong northeasterly wind in Siberia and Central Asia that is hot in the summer and freezing in the winter.
-It’s called the purga in the Arctic tundra and the burga in Alaska.
+It’s called the purga when it flows over Arctic tundra and the burga in Alaska.

 A hot, dry, dusty wind that moves air from the Sahara into northern Africa and Italy.
 Over the Mediterranean it picks up moisture and becomes humid; it is caused by a band of low pressure moving east across the southern Mediterranean.

 The sirocco in Egypt.
 It’s the word for 50; the wind is said to blow for 50 days.